ordina-jworks/ordina-jworks.github.io/_posts/2023-02-06-tesla-ypp-2022-blogpost.md

 **Application Two: Voice-Controlled Tesla**

-Our second application was a harmonious integration with Google Home.
+Our second application was an integration with Google Home.
 The aim?
 To control a Tesla using simple voice commands.
 Whether it was initiating or halting charging, or inquiring about the battery's status, we felt the thrill of integrating with a third-party tool.
 This app was not just about functionality but also about the joy of innovation.